KozlovaAngelika/Afrianska/README.md

 - <a href="https://kozlovaangelika.github.io/afrianska/dist/">Home</a> (contains a description of the company);
 - <a href="https://kozlovaangelika.github.io/afrianska/dist/blogpage.html">Blogpage</a> (contains articles);
 - <a href="https://kozlovaangelika.github.io/afrianska/dist/contact-us.html">Contact Us</a> (contains contacts);

--
+Description:
-  - The site is made according to an exclusive layout <a href="https://www.figma.com/file/vRMJVq9Byaw7lHp9O5Dzlz/afrianska-landingpage?node-id=0%3A1"></a>
+- The site is made according to <a href="https://www.figma.com/file/vRMJVq9Byaw7lHp9O5Dzlz/afrianska-landingpage?node-id=0%3A1">an exclusive layout</a>
 - The site is responsive cross-browser, has optimized images.
 - Technology used: bootstrap, grid, flexbox and so on.

 ## Installation
 You need: